picodotdev/alis/README.md

 * Allow to customize the installation to cover the most common cases
 * Provide support for system recovery
 * Provide support for installation log
-* Use same configuration default values
+* Use sane configuration default values

 ## Features